-While the Trump administration continues its assault on immigrants, recent economic data shows the immense economic value immigrants have on the U.S. economy.
+While Trump continues his assault on immigrants (from “shithole” countries and all points west – but not north), recent data shows the immense economic value that immigrants from ALL parts of the world have on the U.S. economy.
 Numerous studies posted by Immigrant Business in the past have already highlighted similar data, but a stunning new Map the Impact study focused on Cleveland, Ohio, reveals the dramatic and positive impact of immigrants on that city’s local economy.

 - Paid $1.2 billion in state and local taxes

 - Own 33,493 homes

 - Wield $3.2 billion in spending power.

 “This new research proves what we’ve known for years: immigrants are an advantage to our local economy and in every community in America,” said Joe Cimperman, president of Global Cleveland.

 “Despite the ongoing repetition of misinformation, immigrants don’t take away jobs,” Cimperman added.
 “They’re teachers, nurses, and physicians.”
 They start businesses, open stores, buy homes, send their children to school, and become part of the community, he said.

 “This new research proves what we’ve known for years: immigrants are an advantage to our local economy and in every community in America.”

 The report also said that immigrants are far more likely than their native-born neighbors to be entrepreneurs, and to work in professional, scientific, technical, healthcare, and manufacturing sectors of the economy.